lokeshramchand-ctrl/Fortyl/README.md

 ![Profile Picture](./Frontend/aegis-browser/assets/Frame-20.png)

-# JaLock — Secure Authentication Platform
+# Fortyl — Secure Authentication Platform

-JaLock is a modern authentication platform that provides Email & Password login, JWT-based sessions, and Time-based Multi-Factor Authentication (TOTP) using authenticator apps — built with security, clarity, and extensibility in mind.
+Fortyl is a modern authentication platform that provides Email & Password login, JWT-based sessions, and Time-based Multi-Factor Authentication (TOTP) using authenticator apps — built with security, clarity, and extensibility in mind.
-Unlike standalone authenticator apps, Aegis combines backend-driven authentication logic with client-side MFA, making it suitable for real-world applications, enterprise systems, and security-focused products.
+Unlike standalone authenticator apps, Fortyl combines backend-driven authentication logic with client-side MFA, making it suitable for real-world applications, enterprise systems, and security-focused products.

 ---

-## Why JaLock?
+## Why Fortyl?

 Authentication systems are often either:
 * **Too simple** — password-only login with weak security
 * **Too fragmented** — MFA handled separately with no backend awareness
 * **Hard to extend** — tightly coupled, hard to reason about

-Aegis solves this by treating authentication as a first-class platform.
+Fortyl solves this by treating authentication as a first-class platform.

 ---